Benson Boone discography

-American singer-songwriter Benson Boone has released two studio albums, two extended-plays, and 14 singles.
-Boone's music career began after withdrawing from American Idol in 2021.
+American singer-songwriter Benson Boone has released two studio albums, two extended plays, and 14 singles.
+His music career began after withdrawing from American Idol in 2021.
 He released his debut single "Ghost Town" in October 2021, after signing with Night Street Records.
 He released his debut studio album Fireworks & Rollerblades in April 2024; it was preceded by his single "Beautiful Things", released in January 2024, which peaked at number two on the Billboard Hot 100.
 The album peaked at number six on the Billboard 200.

-Boone released his second studio album American Heart in June 2025, following the releases of his singles "Sorry I'm Here For Someone Else" in February 2025, and "Mystical Magical" in April 2025, which peaked at numbers 19 and 17, respectively, on the Billboard Hot 100.
-The album peaked at number 2 on the Billboard 200.
+Boone released his second studio album American Heart in June 2025, following the releases of his singles "Sorry I'm Here for Someone Else" in February 2025, and "Mystical Magical" in April 2025, which peaked at numbers 19 and 17, respectively, on the Billboard Hot 100.
+The album reached its highest point at number 2 on the Billboard 200.